78th Infantry Regiment "Lupi di Toscana": World War I

-At the outbreak of World War I the regiment consisted of three battalions, each of which fielded four fusiliers companies and one machine gun section.
+At the outbreak of World War I, the Brigade "Toscana" formed, together with the Brigade "Sicilia" and the 16th Field Artillery Regiment, the 6th Division.
+At the time the 78th Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.
 In January 1915 the regimental depot of the 78th Infantry Regiment in Bergamo formed the 160th Infantry Regiment (Brigade "Milano").
 After Italy's entry into the war on 23 May 1915 the Brigade "Toscana" was deployed to the Italian front: in 1915 the regiment operated against Austro-Hungarian forces in the Giudicarie sector and on Monte Melino.
 In August 1916 the regiment fought in the Sixth Battle of the Isonzo on the slopes of Monte Sabotino.
 In fall of the same year the brigade was on the Karst plateau, where it fought in October in the Eighth Battle of the Isonzo for control of the summit of Veliki Hribach, and in November in the Ninth Battle of the Isonzo on the slopes of Fajtji hrib.
-On 28 December 1916 both regiments of the brigade were awarded a Silver Medal of Military Valour for their conduct during the Sixth Battle of the Isonzo on Monte Sabotino.
+On 28 December 1916 both regiments of the brigade were awarded a Silver Medal of Military Valor for their conduct during the Sixth Battle of the Isonzo on Monte Sabotino.

+In February 1917 the infantry regiments of the Brigade "Toscana" ceded both two companies to help from the infantry regiments of the newly formed Brigade "Murge".
 In May 1917 the brigade fought in the Tenth Battle of the Isonzo in the Monfalcone sector and in August of the same year in the Eleventh Battle of the Isonzo along the Timavo river near Duino.
 In December 1917 the brigade operated on the Sette Comuni plateau on the slopes of Col d'Echele and Col de Rosso.
 In June 1918 the brigade was in the Adamello sector and fought on the slopes of the Cornone di Blumone.
 In October 1918 the brigade was deployed on the Piave river for the Battle of Vittorio Veneto and after the breakthrough of the Austro-Hungarian lines the brigade advanced to the Tagliamento river.

-After the war the two regiments of the brigade were both awarded a Gold Medal of Military Valour for their conduct during the war, and the 78th Infantry Regiment was awarded a second Silver Medal of Military Valour for its conduct on Col d'Echele and Col de Rosso.
-The royal decree awarding the two regiments the Gold Medal of Military Valour also officialized the brigade's nickname "Lupi" (Wolves), which the brigade had gained during the war.
+After the war the two regiments of the brigade were both awarded a Gold Medal of Military Valor for their conduct during the war, and the 78th Infantry Regiment was awarded a second Silver Medal of Military Valor for its conduct on Col d'Echele and Col de Rosso.
+The royal decree awarding the two regiments the Gold Medal of Military Valor also officialized the brigade's nickname "Lupi" (Wolves), which the brigade had gained during the war.